 - Bold text that highlights the most important points.

-- Images (plan for at least one image for every 500 words).
+- Images (include at least one image for every 500 words).

-- A Call To Action (CTA) at the end.
+- A clear Call To Action (CTA) at the end.

 Once I’m happy with the way the blog post looks, I’ll read it one last time (proofreading) and make the last few cosmetic changes.